Dust to dust? New Mexicans fight to save old adobe churches - KTVZ

 “I’m a devout Catholic, and I do this as meditation, as a form of prayer,” said López, who’s been a santero for five decades and whose family hails from this village perched on a ridge at 7,000 feet (2,100 meters).

-A few miles down the valley in Cordova, Jerry Sandoval – another santero and the mayordomo’s uncle — says a prayer to each saint before starting to sculpt their image out of pine, cottonwood or aspen.
-He then paints them with natural pigments – purple is made of crushed bugs, for example – and varnishes them with the sap of piñon, the stocky pine tree that dots the countryside.
+Down the valley in Cordova, santero Jerry Sandoval also says a prayer to each saint before starting to sculpt their image.
+He then paints them with natural pigments and varnishes them with the sap of piñon, the stocky pine tree that dots the countryside.

-He also helped conserve the colorful, centuries-old reredos at the local church, where many children come back for traditional Christmas and Easter prayers – giving both Sandovals hope that the younger generations will learn to be attached to their church.
+He also helped conserve the centuries-old reredos at the local church, where many children come back for traditional Christmas and Easter prayers – giving hope that younger generations will learn to be attached to their church.

 “They see all this,” Jerry Sandoval said in front of the richly decorated altarpieces from St. Anthony church.
 “Lots of people call it tradition, but we call it faith.”

 “I want missions to be where people can taste culture and religiosity.
-They’re very healing, you’re soaked with people’s faith,” Lee said as pilgrims filed past his tiny adobe-walled office into the main sanctuary at Chimayó.
+They’re very healing, you’re soaked with people’s faith,” Lee said.
 “I wonder how to help them, because sooner or later one mission is not going to have enough people.”

 The archdiocese’s Catholic Foundation provides small grants, and several organizations have been founded to help conservation efforts.